Magic Kingdom Touring Plan

 ON-SITE HOTEL GUESTS: We recommend taking advantage of early park entry.
 This will allow you to visit more attractions at the park.

-MOBILE ORDERING: If you’re dining at a quick-service restaurant, you have the option to use Disney’s mobile ordering service at select locations via the Walt Disney World app.
-This will allow you to easily select your meal and quickly pick up your food.
+MOBILE ORDERING: If you’re dining at a quick-service restaurant, you have the option to use Disney’s mobile ordering service at select locations via the My Disney Experience app.
+This will allow you to easily choose your meal and quickly pick up your food.